openbroadcaster/openbroadcaster.github.io/gettingStarted.md

     daemon-binary = /usr/bin/pulseaudio
 ~~~~

-### jack_mixer
+### jack_plumbing (jack mixer)

 As noted above, the alsamixer provides no control over the input from the USB2XLR adapter.
-If a `.jack.plumbing` script is located in the home directory (i.e. ~/), JACK audio will incorporate jack\_mixer into the Jack setup.
-The jack\_mixer control on the Panel (hover over icons to the left of the clock) will then open a display with vertical bars indicating level for the left and right channels (both source and master output) if any signal is present.
-The jack mixer is only active while the control is displayed.
-Closing the control reverts to default settings.
+If a `.jack.plumbing` script is located in the home directory (i.e. ~/), a mixer can be incorprated into the Jack setup to provide control over the audio input.
+If input signals are too hot though,

-__NB__ When using jack mixer, the jack volume control must be opened manually from the Panel Icon after a reboot to initiate the control with the correct connections.
+__NB__ When using jack mixer, the jack volume control must be opened manually from the Panel Icon to initiate the control.
+If the control is closed, it will no longer have any effect on the audio signal.

 obsuser:~$ `nano ~/.jack.plumbing`